petershin/liferay-learn/docs/dxp/latest/en/liferay-development/marketplace/become-a-publisher.md

 1. Click *Request Account*.

-1. Fill in your first name, last name, phone number, email address, and enter a description.
+1. Fill in your first name, last name, and phone number.

+1. Then, choose the type of your publisher account.
+It can be *App Publisher*, *Solution Publisher*, or both.

+1. Enter an email address and description.
 If you're requesting the account on behalf of a business, enter the business name.

 1. Click *Continue*.

 1. Verify the details in the confirmation page and click *Request Account*.

 Once submitted, a Marketplace administrator reviews your application and makes a decision.
 If approved, you'll get an invitation to join your company's account as a publisher.
 If your company doesn't have an existing account, you're added as a publisher to a new account.

+!!! note
+    Only existing partners can open a publisher account of type Solution Publisher.

 ## Publisher Dashboard